Claudia Serpieri

-Claudia Serpieri is a world record-holding Italian technical diver and instructor, with Finnish mather.
+Claudia Serpieri is a world record-holding Italian technical diver and instructor.
 She was co-founder with Stefano Di Cagno of the team BioHazard, the extreme dive team of DDR Org.
-Deep Diving Research Organization, which has partnerships with space agencies, hyperbaric researchers, universities and the Navy (see Nave Proteo), and chief editor of Captain Nemo magazine for five year.
-She was the first using a closed circuit rebreather in a deep dive, in the 2002, with 105 m./344,5 ft. in the lake of Bracciano, Italy.
+Deep Diving Research Organization, which has partnerships with space agencies, hyperbaric researchers, universities and the Navy (see Nave Proteo), and chief editor of Captain Nemo magazine for five years.
+She was the first to use a closed circuit rebreather in a deep dive, in the 2002, with 105 m./344,5 ft. in Lake Bracciano, Italy.
 She is actually a PADI Staff Instructor, PTA Instructor Trainer, and lives and works in Sharm El Sheikh, Egypt at MHM Blue World Diving Center.

 World records

 She holds a number of world records: